Attributions for poverty: Motivations in attributions for poverty

 People are motivated to form attributions that are consistent with perceptions of the world.
-One consistency is based in the just world hypothesis, in which people have a need to believe that the world is an orderly place, where people tend to get what they deserve.
+One consistency is based in the just world fallacy, in which people have a need to believe that the world is an orderly place, where people always get what they deserve eventually.
 This belief affects a person's reaction to the suffering of others, where people tend to devalue those that appear to be suffering, primarily to fulfill this belief that people ultimately get the outcome in life that they deserve.
 Additional research contributes to these motivated attributions for poverty, identifying that just world beliefs are associated with negative attitudes towards people in poverty.
 American societal values, and the belief in the American Dream, are based in meritocracy, or the belief that people are rewarded for their merit.
 Evidence from this area of work highlights attributions for poverty among individuals who face poverty or are otherwise marginalized in society.
 In controlled studies, individuals from disadvantaged groups that considered meritocratic values justified the disadvantage that they faced both in their personal lives and for their groups by noting a decreased perception of discrimination and increase in self and own-group stereotyping.